Leslie Warner Yule Campbell

 Brigadier-General Leslie Warner Yule Campbell (24 August 1867 – 26 July 1946) was a British Indian Army officer.
-He served as a press correspondant during the Tirah campaign, and was commandant 89th Punjabis in the First World War, participating in the Invasion of Cheikh Said, the Gallipoli campaign, the raid on the Suez Canal, Battle of Loos, Siege of Kut, siege of Baghdad, and action at Jabal Al Harim.
+He served as a press correspondent during the Tirah campaign, and was commandant 89th Punjabis in the First World War, participating in the Invasion of Cheikh Said, the Gallipoli campaign, the raid on the Suez Canal, Battle of Loos, Siege of Kut, siege of Baghdad, and action at Jabal Al Harim.
 He later saw action in the Third Anglo-Afghan War.
 In 1919 during martial law in Punjab, he created the Salaaming Order.

 Early life and education

 Leslie Campbell was born in Lee, Kent, on 24 August 1867, one of six children to Alexander Henry Edward Campbell and his wife Sarah Eliza (née Clarke).
 Some of his childhood was spent in Boulogne-sur-Mer, where he had his early schooling.
 Between 1882 and 1885 he attended Cheltenham College, before gaining a place at Royal Military College, Sandhurst.